naveenkonam1985/DataStructures_With_Python/README.md

 Trees consist of Nodes in a heirarchical format.
 Nodes form a parent-child relationship between them.
 Root Node is the first node from which all other nodes will descend.

-Tree Terminology
+Tree Terminology:

-Node: An item stored in a tree.
+Node: An item stored in a tree.\
 Root: The topmost node in a tree.
-It is the only node     without parent.
+It is the only node without parent.\
-Child: A node immediatley below and directly connected to a given node.
+Child: A node immediatley below and directly connected to a given node.\
-Parent: A node immediately above and connected to a give  node.
+Parent: A node immediately above and connected to a give node.\
-Siblings: The children nodes of a common parent.
+Siblings: The children nodes of a common parent.\
-Leaf: A node that has no children.
+Leaf: A node that has no children.\
-Interior node: A node that has atleast one child.
+Interior node: A node that has atleast one child.\
-Edge/Branch : The line that connects parent t its child.
+Edge/Branch : The line that connects parent to its child.\
-Descendant: A node's children, and down the line.
+Descendant: A node's children, and down the line.\
-Ancestor: A node's parent and up to the root.
+Ancestor: A node's parent and up to the root.\
-Path: The sequence of edges that connect a node and its descendants.
+Path: The sequence of edges that connect a node and its descendants.\
-Depth: The depth of a node equals the length of the path connectinf it to the root.
+Depth: The depth of a node equals the length of the path connectinf it to the root.\
-Height: The length of the longest path in the tree.
+Height: The length of the longest path in the tree.\
-Subtree: The tree fromed by a node and descendants.
+Subtree: The tree fromed by a node and descendants.\

 A binary tree is a collection of nodes, where the nodes in the tree can have zero, one, or two child nodes.